-Anglesey, interleaved with metamorphic rocks, they comprise a series of south west - north east trending bands, but are heavily obscured by glacial material.
+Anglesey.
+In particular, they make up most of the higher land in the Snowdonia Massif reaching the coast at Penmaenmawr.
+They form a ring around the Harlech Dome (except along the coast) and are the basis for a whole series of very prominent hills on the Llŷn Peninsula.
+On Anglesey, interleaved with metamorphic rocks, they comprise a series of south west - north east trending bands, but are heavily obscured by glacial material.